gukihuman/algorithms-python-hiryanov/README.md

 Names of the files starts from the number of the lecture, e.g. "L01".
 It's been made for the better navigate purpose.

-Files with upload-suffix have been written to send it in the course-testing site.
+Files with "upload" suffix have been written to send it in the course-testing site.
 This files contains additional code below the main.
 This code is able to get some input data and give some output data (via print).
 Using a good editor (like the PyCharm), you can collapse a whole function in one line.
 It's much easier to read additional code this way.

+There is no standalone modules for the files with "upload_only" suffix.
+There is no tests for those answers (contest online-test only).
+It is because those tasks is limited by memory and use big input data.